 escape routes, and teaching your child basic fire safety skills.
 Children

 ages 2 to 5 are often curious about fire.
 Warn your child about

 the dangers of fire, and explain why only grown-ups are allowed to use

+- Prevent burns.
 Serious burns are most often caused by heat,

-(usually from sun exposure) and friction burns.
+electricity, or chemicals.
 Prevent burn injuries to your

 child by identifying dangers in your home and removing them or blocking your